Thank you for your interest in exploring employment opportunities at AIM.

 In choosing potential faculty and staff, AIM administrators look for candidates who possess strong language skills, a passion for working with children with learning disabilities, and the dedication necessary to become an outstanding teacher.
 AIM Academy teachers are lifelong learners.
 We are seeking educators with a strong work ethic, an intellectual curiosity, and a desire to be part of an organization that brings the research into the classroom on a daily basis.
 Nancy Hennessy, former President of the International Dyslexia Association (IDA) and former national LETRS trainer stated the following, "Learning is the work at AIM, not just for students but also for staff."

-AIM is committed to providing faculty with a meaningful continuum of learning opportunities whether it is Wilson Reading System® Level I or II Certification, LETRS® (Language Essentials for Teachers of Reading and Spelling), Orton-Gillingham, math and writing training or participating in a variety of Professional Learning Communities (PLCs).
+AIM is committed to providing faculty with a meaningful continuum of learning opportunities whether it is AIM Pathways IDA-accredited literacy training, Wilson Reading System® Level I or II Certification, math and writing training ,or participating in a variety of Professional Learning Communities (PLCs).
+All faculty members complete AIM's Pathways to Proficient Reading Course which was designed based on AIM Academy's Integrated Literacy Model and provides comprehensive structured literacy training.
 New faculty members are supported by a scaffolded system that includes the assignment of a critical friend, coaching and guidance of an experienced instructional leader and membership in collaborative grade level teams throughout their first two years as an AIM educator.

 A coaching model validated by the latest implementation science serves to help all faculty members, but especially those new to the school, to be reflective of their teaching skills.
 The friendly and dedicated AIM faculty provides a nurturing professional environment in which all members are encouraged to develop into outstanding educators.